bigtreetech/docs/docs/KNOMI.md

 <font  color="red">**MOUNTING PLATE**</font>

-Prior to initiating the installation procedure, it is advised to have these two printed parts readily available.
-Owing to size limitations and air duct considerations, the Mounting Plate has been engineered with a snap-fifit design.
+Prior to starting the installation procedure, it is advised to have these two printed parts readily available.
+Owing to size limitations and air duct considerations, the Mounting Plate has been engineered with a snap-fit design.
 This may be prone to damage during repeated disassembly and assembly.
 It is recommended to print additional backup pieces for convenience.

 We conducted a comparative analysis measuring wind speed and acoustic energy levels between the original StealthBurner and our customized version featuring vents and KNOMI add-on.
-The results showed that both versions performed similarly, indicatingthat adding KNOMI will not compromise the performance of the StealthBurner.
+The results showed that both versions performed similarly, indicating that adding KNOMI will not compromise the performance of the StealthBurner.

 <img src=img/KNOMI/KNOMI_IN3.png width="600" />